Skip to content

 Where do I need a vapor barrier?

-The IRC divides North America into eight climate areas.
+The IRC (International Residential Code) divides North America into eight climate areas.
 This is done for the purposes of determining when a vapor barrier might be needed in a building.
 Additionally, the IRC recommends builders install a Class-I or -II vapor barrier on the interior side of homes in climate zones 5 and above, and in the Marine 4 zone.
 However, if you air condition your house in the summer, you might trap condensation in your roof or walls for part of the year.
 If this is the case, be sure to use a Class-II vapor barrier on the interior of the wall.
 Moreover, you can use a Class-III vapor barrier on the interior.
 Pair that with spray foam insulation on the interior of the wall or roof.
 Furthermore, when building in hot, humid climates (zones 1 to 3), you should not have a vapor barrier on the interior side of the wall.[5]

 Major Problem